MarkHedleyJones/arduino-puzzles/README.md

 ## Puzzles

+The puzzle schematics are intepreted as follows:
+The diagram at the top shows a simplified wiring diagram external to the module (how it connects to power and devices) The text at the bottom shows the comunication interface (message definitions).
+For example, sending "*IDN" over the I2C bus to the LockerSensors puzzle will result in the puzzle responding with "Locker Door Sensors".
+If the message "*STAT" is sent to this puzzle, it will respond with a message containing the state of the lockers.

 ### ClosedCircuitPhones
 This is the phone that is used to call the front desk to ask for clues etc.
 There is no electronics, the phones are just wired as shown.